AMZ-Racing/fsd-resources/README.md

 <a name="algorithms"></a>
 # Algorithms
 This section is devoted to share Algorithms dealing with or related to, Formula Student Driverless Vehicles.
 They could be Visual pipelines, Lidar, estimation, control, etc..

+<a name="mitcv"></a>
+## MIT Driverless Compuer Vision
+- Pytorch pipeline of MIT Driverless Computer Vision.
+Find all the details in this [link](https://github.com/cv-core/MIT-Driverless-CV-Training-Infra).

 <a name="mpcc"></a>
 ## MPCC